 Description: Thallus squamulose, heteromerous, rather loosely attached, forming compact mats.
 Squamules 0.4-1.5 mm, usually convex, smooth, contiguous, ascending, imbricate, more or less lobulate, the peripheral ones often longer and somehow radiating; upper surface brownish grey to pale brown, greenish when wet, matt; lower surface black with a pale marginal zone, attached by dark rhizohyphae.
 Upper cortex pseudoparenchymatous; medulla white, rather lax.
-Perithecia half immersed in the squamules, 0.2-0.4 mm across, the upper part black, protruding around a depressed ostiole, without involucrellum, the lower part paler.
+Perithecia half immersed in the squamules, 0.2-0.4 mm across, the upper part black, projecting around a depressed ostiole, without involucrellum.
 Exciple dark in upper part, pale in lower part; paraphyses absent, substituted by periphyses; hymenium I+ red, K/I+ blue; hymenial algae spherical to broadly ellipsoid.
 Asci (1-)2-spored, clavate to cylindrical-clavate, bi- and fissitunicate, thin-walled, the wall non-amyloid.
 Ascospores muriform, brown, elongate-ellipsoid, (25-)28-50 x (12-)14-22 µm.
 Pycnidia dark, immersed.
 Conidia crescent-shaped.
 4-6 x 0.8 µm.
-Photobiont chlorococcoid (Stichococcus, present in both thallus and hymenium).
+Photobiont chlorococcoid (probably Diplosphaera, present in both thallus and hymenium).
 Spot tests: thallus and medulla K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.